kingzamzon/docs/docs/sdk/wallets/auth-methods/custom-auth.md

 Note: Currently, a [Session Signature](../../authentication/session-sigs/intro.md), is **always required** to communicate with the Lit nodes and make a request to the network.
 It doesn't matter if you are decrypting a piece of data or calling a Lit Action, a Session Sig will always be required.

-In the case that a user doesn’t own a wallet (and therefore cannot produce a valid SessionSig), and you're using an Auth Method supported by Lit, they can present their alternative auth method to the Lit SDK which will convert it into a “compliant” SessionSig.
-This is documented in our [docs](overview).
-If you're not using an auth method supported by Lit, then your SessionSig is not for authorization, but you must still present one for Rate Limit authentication.
-In this case, the rate limit is tracked against the SessionSig, and you may wish to pay for your users requests by giving this wallet a Capacity Credit NFT.

 The flow for using an auth method already supported by lit, with custom Authorization, is as follows:

 1. Present a PKP public key and an auth token from an authorized auth method (like a Google OAuth JWT), as well as a session public key for a local key-pair that is generated and stored locally.